Ho Chi Minh: In the Soviet Union and China

 After Chiang Kai-shek's 1927 anti-communist coup, Quốc (Hồ) left Canton again in April 1927 and returned to Moscow, spending part of the summer of 1927 recuperating from tuberculosis in Crimea before returning to Paris once more in November.
 He then returned to Asia by way of Brussels, Berlin, Switzerland, and Italy, where he sailed to Bangkok, Thailand, arriving in July 1928.
-"Although we have been separated for almost a year, our feelings for each other do not have to be said to be felt", he reassured Minh in an intercepted letter.
-In this period, he served as a senior agent undertaking Comintern activities in Southeast Asia.
+"Although we have been separated for almost a year, our feelings for each other do not have to be said to be felt", he reassured Zeng in an intercepted letter.

-Quốc (Hồ) remained in Thailand, staying in the Thai village of Nachokuntil late 1929, when he moved on to India and then Shanghai.
+Quốc (Hồ) remained in Thailand, staying in the Thai village of Nachok until late 1929, when he moved on to India and then Shanghai.
 In Hong Kong in early 1930, he chaired a meeting with representatives from two Vietnamese communist parties to merge them into a unified organization, the Communist Party of Vietnam.
-He also founded the Indochinese Communist Party.
-In June 1931, Hồ was arrested in Hong Kong as part of a collaboration between the French colonial authorities in Indochina and the Hong Kong Police Force; scheduled to be deported back to French Indochina, Hồ was successfully defended by British solicitor Frank Loseby.
-Eventually, after appeals to the Privy Council in London, Hồ was reported as dead in 1932 to avoid a French extradition agreement; it was ruled that, though he would be deported from Hong Kong as an undesirable, it would not be to a destination controlled by France.
-Hồ was eventually released and, disguised as a Chinese scholar, boarded a ship to Shanghai.
-He subsequently returned to the Soviet Union and in Moscow studied and taught at the Lenin Institute.
+He also founded the Indochinese Communist Party (ICP).
+In June 1931, Hồ was arrested by the Hong Kong Police Force (HKPF) as part of a joint operation between the French authorities in Indochina and the HKPF; scheduled to be extradited from Hong Kong to French Indochina, Hồ was successfully defended by British solicitor Frank Loseby.
+Eventually, after appeals to the British Privy Council, Hồ was reported as dead in 1932 to avoid being extradited to Indochina; it was ruled that, though he would be deported from Hong Kong as an undesirable, it would not be to a destination controlled by France.
+Hồ was eventually released and escorted to Shantou.
+He subsequently returned to the Soviet Union and studied and taught at the Lenin Institute in Moscow.

 In this period Hồ reportedly lost his positions in the Comintern because of a concern that he had betrayed the organization.
 However, according to Ton That Thien's research, he was a member of the inner circle of the Comintern, a protégé of Dmitry Manuilsky and a member in good standing of the Comintern throughout the Great Purge.
 Hồ was removed from control of the Party he had founded.
-Those who replaced him charged him with nationalist tendencies.
+At that time, the Comintern emphasized class struggle more than finding common ground with non-communists to oppose imperialism.
+ICP leadership who replaced criticized Hồ for what they described as his nationalist tendencies.
+In 1937, Japanese aggression in China and the Nazis' policies prompted the Comintern to emphasize working with anti-fascist groups among non-communists, and Hồ returned to the party's favor.

 In 1938, Quốc (Hồ) returned to China and served as an advisor to the Chinese Communist armed forces.
 He was also the senior Comintern agent in charge of Asian affairs.
-He worked extensively in Chungking and traveled to Guiyang, Kunming, and Guilin.
-He was using the name Hồ Quang during this period.
+He served in the Eighth Route Army branch office in Guilin.
+In 1939, he served under the command of Marshal Ye Jianying.